 My favorite brother, Menachem, remained single and lived with us.
 He kept father’s business, growing and selling vegetables.
 He served in the Lithuanian army; I have a picture of him in uniform.
 Menachem was apolitical; he was fond of sports and was a member of the Jewish sports organization Hapoel.
 The fascists shot Menachem along with all the other Jews of Kėdainiai.

 The house where I was born was built by my father’s father.
 It was the one my family returned to after the exile.
-Later we bought another house, outside the town, near our vegetable gardens, where there was nothing around.
+Later we bought another house, outside the town near our vegetable gardens where there was nothing around.
 I vaguely remember that place.
 Now it is renovated and occupied by some Mafiosi.
 The house grew crowded as my married brothers all brought their wives to live with us.
-As they started having children, there was less and less room.
+As they started having children there was less and less room.
 Then mother sold the old house and bought another one in town.
-It was a long building with a second story on part of it, made not of wood, but of brick.
-There were seven rooms: three small ones downstairs, four upstairs, and a large kitchen where the whole family met at dinner.
+It was a long building with a second story on part of it, made not of wood but of brick.
+There were seven rooms: three small ones downstairs, four upstairs and a large kitchen where the whole family met at dinner.
 Our family was neither rich nor poor.
-We had a modest living, but had all the necessary things and even helped poor people.
+We had a modest living but all the necessary things and even helped poor people.
 My mother and brothers worked very hard; they did not have it easy.
-Although Мenachem was not the oldest, he mainly took over father’s business.
-Menachem supported and took care of me, and even now I consider him my second father.
+Although Мenachem was not the oldest he mainly took over father’s business.
+Menachem supported and took care of me and even now I consider him my second father.

-I don’t know what time mother got up, but it was long before sunrise.
+I don’t know what time mother got up but it was long before sunrise.
 She had to take care of the livestock: chickens, cows and horses.
-When I was a child, I rose very early, usually at 5 am.
-By that time mother was at the stove, baking bread and pies.
-We usually spoke Yiddish at home, but in the mornings mother would speak Russian to me, so that I would have a command of that language.
-She taught me children’s verses about butterflies, and had me memorize them.
+When I was a child I rose very early, usually at 5 am.
+By that time mother was at the stove baking bread and pies.
+We usually spoke Yiddish at home but in the mornings mother would speak Russian to me so that I would have a command of that language.
+She taught me children’s verses about butterflies and had me memorize them.
 The hardest thing was to feed me.
 I was a very skinny child.
-I most likely was afflicted with tuberculosis, as later on the doctors found some lung scarring.
+I most likely was afflicted with tuberculosis as later the doctors found some lung scarring.
 I had absolutely no appetite.
 I cursed those who invented eating.
 Why does a man need to eat?
-I also had constant toothaches, so meals were an ordeal.
+I also had constant toothaches so meals were an ordeal.
 During the four years of the war nothing ached – such were the conditions.
-But before and after the war I had a lot of tooth pain, and still do even now, although only two of my own teeth are left.
-As in the famous curse by Shalom Aleichem – “May all your teeth fall out but one, so you have a toothache.”
+But before and after the war I had a lot of tooth pain, and still do even now although only two of my own teeth are left.
+As in the famous curse by Shalom Aleichem – “May all your teeth fall out but one so you have a toothache.”
 Mother would chase me with a spoonful of soup or porridge, begging me to eat something and promising presents if I did.
 They paid me 10 cents per spoonful.
 The only things I was willing to eat were her cutlets.
 I was such a poor eater that it is hard for me to remember what my mother cooked every day.
-I was extremely skinny, there were only bones in me, but the war cured me.
+I was extremely skinny, there were only bones in me but the war cured me.